 Getting a mortgage as a foreigner in Luxembourg is relatively straightforward.
-The biggest challenge for expats looking to buy a home is instead posed by the country’s sky-high house prices.
-Below, you’ll find advice on the main types of mortgage, how to apply, and the fees you’ll need to pay.
+Instead, the biggest challenge for expats looking to buy a home is the country’s sky-high housing prices.
+Below, you’ll find advice on the main types of mortgages, how to apply, and the fees you’ll need to pay.

 Mortgages in Luxembourg